See How TV Shows Are Helping the Battle Against the Coronavirus

 In Atlanta, Fox's The Resident donated a number of supplies to a local hospital.
 In New York, NBC's New Amsterdam and FX's Pose have also donated supplies.
 New Amsterdam's went to the New York State Department of Health and Pose co-creator Ryan Murphy shared the Pose props went to Mount Sinai hospital.

-After several TV shows took action, Salvador Perez, president of the Costume Designers Guild, told Variety the guild is organizing members who can sew to manufacture masks for hospitals.
-"It will be good to keep busy and help the community," Perez said.
+After several TV shows took action, Salvador Perez, president of the Costume Designers Guild, told E!
+News the organization was mobilizing members who can sew to make masks.
+Variety first reported the CDG's work.

+"If we can build the costumes for the Black Panther, manufacturing medical masks will be a breeze," Perez said.
+"It will keep our members busy while we are down and we get to give back to the community who supports us."

 See how TV shows are helping out below.